-Star Wars: Episode IX will officially hit theaters December 20, 2019, several months later than its original release date of May 24, 2019.
+Star Wars: Episode IX officially hit theaters on December 20, 2019, several months later than its original release date of May 24, 2019.

-The new release date has the film arriving in theaters just a week after the sequel to Wonder Woman, and on the same weekend as a live-action feature based on the popular Broadway musical Wicked.
-It also allows the film to carry on the tradition set by the two serialized installments of the Star Wars franchise that immediately precedes it, Star Wars: Episode VII — The Force Awakens and Star Wars: Episode VIII — The Last Jedi, which were both assigned December premieres.
+The new release date has the film arriving in theaters on the same weekend as a live-action feature based on the popular Broadway musical Cats.
+It also allows the film to carry on the tradition set by the two serialized installments of the Star Wars franchise that immediately precede it, Star Wars: Episode VII — The Force Awakens and Star Wars: Episode VIII — The Last Jedi, which were both assigned December premieres.

 - The Mandalorian season 3, episode 3 release date, time, channel, and plot